J-1 Visa Hospitalist Jobs

 Understand the two-year home residency requirement early

 Most J-1 Physician exchanges trigger a two-year home-country residency requirement under INA 212(e).
-If you intend to transition to an H-1B or green card later, confirm with your host hospital whether a Conrad 30 waiver or other J-1 waiver route applies to your specialty and state.
+If you intend to transition to an H-1B visa or green card later, confirm with your host hospital whether a Conrad 30 waiver or other J-1 waiver route applies to your specialty and state.

 Confirm the hospital's malpractice covers J-1 exchange visitors